pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

     - For v6.5.x: version v6.5.9 or later
     - For v7.1.x: version v7.1.4 or later
     - For v7.5.x: version v7.5.1 or later
-    - For v8.1.x: all versions of v8.1.0 and later are supported
+    - For v8.1.x: all versions of v8.1.x and later are supported
-- If you want to use Debezium as Data Format, make sure version of your TiDB cluster should be v8.1.0 or later.
+- If you want to use Debezium as your data format, make sure the version of your TiDB cluster is v8.1.0 or later.
-- For the Partition Distribution
+- For the partition distribution of Kafka messages, note the following:

-    - If you want to distribute changelogs by primary key or index value to Kafka partition with specified index name, make sure version of your TiDB cluster should be v7.5.0 or later
+    - If you want to distribute changelogs by primary key or index value to Kafka partition with a specified index name, make sure the version of your TiDB cluster is v7.5.0 or later.
-    - If you want to distribute changelogs by column value to Kafka partition, make sure version of your TiDB cluster should be v7.5.0 or later
+    - If you want to distribute changelogs by column value to Kafka partition, make sure the version of your TiDB cluster is v7.5.0 or later.

 ## Prerequisites